redpanda-data/redpanda/README.md

 [Slack](https://vectorized.io/slack) is the main way the community interacts with one another in real time :)

-[User mailing list](https://groups.google.com/g/redpanda-users) is preferred for longer, async, thoughtful discussions
+[Github Discussion](https://github.com/vectorizedio/redpanda/discussions) is preferred for longer, async, thoughtful discussions

 [GitHub Issues](https://github.com/vectorizedio/redpanda/issues) is reserved only for actual issues.
 Please use the mailing list for discussions.